Girls stop growing in height when they reach puberty, the second fastest period of growth in your child’s lifetime.

 What Age Do Girls Stop Growing and When Does Puberty End?

-A girl reaches full adult height once she reaches full maturation, which is by age 15 or 16 for most girls.
+A girl reaches full adult height once she reaches full maturation and the end of puberty, which is by age 15 or 16 for most girls.

 The following signs let you know this growing phase is over: